ssalvaterra/LIB-201/metadata.md

 4. [Library of Congress Subject Headings](#4-library-of-congress-subject-headings)
 5. [Project and Data Management](#5-project-and-data-management)

-## Further reading
+## Required Reading
 - Drucker, Johanna.
-"Ontologies and Metadata Standards," _Introduction to Digital Humanities_ 2014, pp 24-27.
-(Available for LIB 201 students in Canvas<!--add pdf to github-->)
+"Ontologies and Metadata Standards," _Introduction to Digital Humanities_ 2014, pp 24-27. (<a href="https://muw.instructure.com/files/1655565/download?download_frd=1">Available for LIB 201 students in Canvas</a>).
-- <!--consult with Vic-->
+- Laurel Hanna, 2021, "Pitts Staff Works to Counteract Racism in Library Catalog." _Candler News and Events_, Emory, Candler School of Theology, https://candler.emory.edu/news/releases/2021/01/pitts-staff-works-to-counteract-racism-in-library-catalog.html
+- Ketchley, Sarah.
+"Planning & Managing Digital Projects," _DH in Practice Coursebook_. pp 46-55.(<a href="https://muw.instructure.com/courses/17249/files/folder/Readings?preview=1655566">Available for LIB 201 students in Canvas</a>).

+## Further Reading (optional)
+- Erin Baucom, 2018.
+"An exploration into archival descriptions of LGBTQ Materials. _The American Archivist_, 81(1): 65-83. doi: https://doi.org/10.17723/0360-9081-81.1.65

 ## Ethical considerations
 People create metadata, and even though they have mostly the best intentions, people also have biases, implicit or explicit.
 Metadata and metadata standards have been created by people with a notably biased frame of reference.
 For example, for many years, the Library of Congress classified books on homosexuality under “sexual deviance.”
-Even more recently, an undergraduate student at Dartmouth College began a campaign to change the “illegal alien” subject heading to “noncitizen.”
-As you find and create metadata, consider the words you use and the different connotations of their meanings. <!--link to actual story, plus the article about redo-ing cutter numbers, plus example from Vic re: "minorities"-->
+Even more recently, an undergraduate student at Dartmouth College began a campaign to change the “illegal alien” subject heading to “noncitizen,” resulting in a <a href="https://www.ala.org/aboutala/sites/ala.org.aboutala/files/content/ALA%20CD%2056%20RESOLUTION%20on%20Replacing%20the%20Library%20of%20Congress%20Subject%20Heading%20Illegal%20Aliens%20Without%20Further%20Delay%20Final.pdf"> resolution from the American Library Association</a> that has ended its use.
+As you find and create metadata, consider the words you use and the different connotations of their meanings.

 # 1. Metadata-What and Why